gruelbox/orko-wiki/Hashing-Passwords.md

 Make sure you include the `HASH(...)` wrapping text.

 If you're using Heroku, set the environment variables `SIMPLE_AUTH_SALT` and `SIMPLE_AUTH_PASSWORD` with your salt and hashed password (including the `HASH(...)` wrapping text) respectively.

+You can configure Docker either using the local install approach (with a custom YML file), environment variables (as with Heroku) or Docker secrets.
+See the [Docker Hub](https://hub.docker.com/r/gruelbox/orko) page for configuration information.

 Your password will now be checked by secure one-way hash.